JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_3/index.md

 # Router & Services

-Let’s begin by creating the router, schema and services, as usual what we did previously for the user module, the same approach we are going to follow.
+Let’s begin by creating the router, schema and services.
+As usual what we did previously for the user module, the same approach we are going to follow here.

 I am going to do the necessary imports.